vladmdgolam/gpt-vision-tg-bot/README.md

 - `/balance` – Show balance
 - `/settings` – Show settings
 - `/help` – Show help

+## How to use GPT Vision feature

+The GPT Vision feature allows the bot to generate descriptions for images.
+Here's how you can use it:

+1. Use `/settings` command to set proper model (*GPT-4 Vision*)
+2. Send a compressed image and a caption to the bot
+3. Wait for the bot to generate a response based on your input

 ## Setup
 1. Get your [OpenAI API](https://openai.com/api/) key